Sultry summer days might have you dreaming of fun in the sun. But those bright, sunny days can also have a dark side if you’re not careful.

 - Age: The young and old are most vulnerable to heat exhaustion and heat stroke.
 “Babies, children and older adults are at greater risk,” Dr. Waters says.

 - Activity level: People working or exercising outside in the heat are more likely to develop heat-related illnesses.

 - Dehydration: If you’re dehydrated — from sweating a lot and not drinking enough to replace the lost fluids — you have a greater risk of developing heat illness.
-Drinking alcohol outside on a hot day can also increase the risk since it can contribute to dehydration.
+Drinking alcohol outside on a hot day can also increase your risk for these heat illnesses, as it contributes to dehydration.

-Heat exhaustion and heatstroke are no joke.
-But even when it’s sweltering outside, there are ways to stay safe.
-“Heatstroke is preventable, as long as you make the right moves,” Dr. Waters says.
+Heat exhaustion and heat stroke are no joke.
+But even when it’s sweltering outside, there are ways to stay safe:

-- Drink up: Dehydration increases the risk of heat-related illness, so drink plenty of water when the mercury climbs.
+- Drink up: Dehydration increases the risk of heat-related illness, so drink plenty of water as temperatures increase.

-- Take five: Most cases of heat exhaustion and heatstroke occur when people are exercising or working outside in hot conditions.
+- Take five: Most cases of heat exhaustion and heat stroke occur when people are exercising or working outside in hot conditions.
 If possible, avoid intense exercise and long stretches of activity on steamy days.
 “Pay attention to the weather.
-If it’s hot, sunny or humid, take frequent breaks,” he says.
+If it’s hot, sunny or humid, take frequent breaks,” advises Dr. Waters.

 - Chill out: If you notice signs of heat exhaustion, get to a cool area ASAP.
-“Ideally, get into the air conditioning, but at least into the shade,” Dr. Waters says.
+“Ideally, get into the air conditioning, but at least into the shade,” he adds.

-- Pay attention: “It’s important for parents, coaches, school staff and others to pay attention to what’s going on around them,” Dr. Waters says.
+- Pay attention: “It’s important for parents, coaches, school staff and others to pay attention to what’s going on around them,” Dr. Waters states.
 People don’t always recognize the signs of heat illness in themselves.
-So if you notice symptoms in others, help them get to a cool, shady place.
+So, if you notice symptoms in others, help them get to a cool, shady place.
 If symptoms get worse, seek medical attention.